 So, as you can see the new VSI Storage View 5.1 is pretty cool.
 As I said above, this is a FREE TOOL and you can download it from PowerLink.
 If you have any issues trying to find it just let me know.
 In future blogs i’ll take you through some of the other free VSI plugins we offer.

-6 Responses to “VSI Plugin – Storage Viewer”
+8 thoughts on “VSI Plugin – Storage Viewer”